getpavilion/getpavilion.github.io/_posts/2015-12-23-contribute.markdown

 ---
-title:  "Contribute"
+title:  "Support"
 date:   2016-03-31 17:06:26 +0200
-postid: contribute
+postid: support
 ---

-Contribute here
+Need help or found a bug?
+Open an issue at [Github](http://github.com/getpavilion/pavilion) or tweet us at [@baasdesign](http://twitter.com/baasdesign).